 - 3 strips orange peel

-- Light your Pit Barrel® Cooker according to instructions.
+- Light your Pit Barrel® Cooker (PBC) according to the instructions.

 - Wash the duck inside and out and blot dry.